 What might this mean?

 Let’s say you’ve just signed a 10-year lease in a small building on Broome Street.
 Right now, it’s an office or a loft building full of commercial tenants.
 Two years down the road, your landlord defaults on his payments, and the lender steps in.
-The bank now controls the real estate.
-If Donald Trump comes in and buys the note and decides that the highest and best use of the building is luxury residential, he is fully in his rights to evict all tenants and do as he pleases with the asset.
+The bank now controls real estate.
+If Donald Trump comes in and buys the note and decides that the highest and best use of the building is luxury residential, he is fully in his right to evict all tenants and do as he pleases with the asset.

 So what’s the lesson?
 Common sense.
 If you’re talking about a large office building, it is almost unheard of that tenants without non-disturbs in place get evicted.
 However, if you’re talking about a smaller building where there may be a better use of the real estate, you want to be careful and go in eyes open, protecting yourself.

 How hard is it to get an SNDA?

 The short answer is “very.”
 Landlords don’t like to give these agreements primarily because doing so requires them to contact their lender and say, “Listen, if I go under and you take over, will you do me a favor and honor a particular lease or leases in the building?”
 Lenders don’t often say yes to this and hence, landlords hate to ask.
 But they will if the tenant has enough leverage, the landlord wants the deal badly enough, or if the landlord knows the lender will sign off.